svenmalvik/blog/embedded-jetty-in-java-web-application.md

-## Embedding Jetty Server in a Java Web Application
+## Embedding Jetty Server in 15 minutes - Quickstart by Sven Malvik

 In the world of microservices and container technologies, we need Java applications to start as standalone units rather than within heavy application servers.
 This post will show how to embed the Jetty Server within a Java application.
 It will load a war file that is part of the project and that lives as a maven sub-modul.